ray-project/ray/doc/source/rllib-training.rst

 Callbacks and Custom Metrics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can provide callback functions to be called at points during policy evaluation.
 These functions have access to an info dict containing state for the current `episode <https://github.com/ray-project/ray/blob/master/python/ray/rllib/evaluation/episode.py>`__.
 Custom state can be stored for the `episode <https://github.com/ray-project/ray/blob/master/python/ray/rllib/evaluation/episode.py>`__ in the ``info["episode"].user_data`` dict, and custom scalar metrics reported by saving values to the ``info["episode"].custom_metrics`` dict.
-These custom metrics will be averaged and reported as part of training results.
+These custom metrics will be aggregated and reported as part of training results.
 The following example (full code `here <https://github.com/ray-project/ray/blob/master/python/ray/rllib/examples/custom_metrics_and_callbacks.py>`__) logs a custom metric from the environment:

 .. code-block:: python